-Sweet potato stew so rich and comforting to energize your body on those cooler winter days.
+Sweet potato stew so rich and comforting to energize your body on those cooler winter days!
+It is gluten-free, vegan and made without grains.

 I always get so gleeful when I am about to share a recipe with you so I am thrilled to share this comforting rich sweet potato stew today!
 Probably because I love anything made with sweet potatoes like these vegan sweet potato biscuits that go perfect with this stew!
 This stew is super chunky with only a few simple ingredients and a sweetness that will make you swoon for more!
 So if you like healing foods on the sweeter side, this is just your